tus/tus.io/_content/faq.md

 # FAQ

 Here are some Frequently Asked Questions and their answers.
 This document is still a work-in-progress and is being re-written as we speak.
 If you have any questions or topics you would like to see covered, [let us know](/support.html)!
+{:.lead}

 <div markdown="1" class="kramdown-toc">
   * This bullet will be replaced with the ToC